augustczar/FaceComparison/README.md

 -> AWS Rekognition<br />
 -> Serverless framework<br />

-## To run locally
+## You can run it locally or clone and upload it to the Eclipse IDE
 First, you need to have Java 17 and Maven installed on your computer.
 After that, run the following commands in the terminal:
 1. mvn install
-2. java -Dserver.port=8080 -cp target/my-app-with-tomcat.jar com.br.hub.facecomparison.config.SpringApp
+2. java -Dserver.port=8080 -cp target/my-app-with-tomcat.jar com.augustczar.hub.facecomparison.FacecomparisonApplication
 3. Access in your browser: http://localhost:8080/index.html

 ## To deploy (aws provider)